-The global bioplastics market had a revenue share of USD 10.12 billion in 2021, presumed to reach USD 35.58 billion, expanding at a CAGR of 17.02% during the forecast period of 2030.
+The global bioplastics market size had a revenue share of USD 10.12 billion in 2021, presumed to reach USD 35.58 billion, expanding at a CAGR of 17.02% during the forecast period of 2030.

 Unlike traditional plastic, created from petroleum-based raw materials, bioplastics are made from renewable sources, including cellulose, corn, sugarcane, potato, wheat, rice, or vegetable oil.
 Some bioplastics break down in the open air, while others are designed to break down with the help of fungi, bacteria, and enzymes in a commercial composting facility.
 Others imitate the strength and toughness of common plastics like PET or polyethylene.
 Bioplastics can immediately replace their petroleum-based counterparts.
 It is usually possible to make them chemically equivalent to the standard industrial plastics.
 Biodegradable (able to decompose naturally), biobased (produced from a renewable resource), or both describe the properties of bioplastics.
 Since biodegradable bioplastics only degrade under specified circumstances, they can be just as robust as other types of plastic.
 Polylactic acid, starch blends, PBAT, and PBS, are examples of biodegradable plastics, whereas polyethylene, polyethylene terephthalate, polyamide, and polytrimethylene terephthalate are examples of non-biodegradable plastics.